mostlybadfly/jekyllsite/_posts/2014-11-6-Argentina-Food.md

 Oreo's take favorite on an Argintinean favorite, alfajores.
 This is basically just three Oreo cookies with their filling and covered in chocolate.
 I found it funny that they named it Trilogía after the three cookies.
 For some reason, it reminded me of how we label things as "EXTREME" here.
 [![](http://i.imgur.com/GQ3fv4M.jpg)](http://i.imgur.com/GQ3fv4M.jpg)

-It was actually pretty delicious.
+It was actually pretty good.
 [![](http://i.imgur.com/SlRcUmT.jpg)](http://i.imgur.com/SlRcUmT.jpg)